 - Incorrect distribution of control tasks.

 - Use the TSV format and UTF8 encoding.

 - Use file templates.
 You can find them on the pool page.

 - Place tasks so that it takes no more than 5 minutes, preferably 1-2 minutes, to complete a single task suite.
 You can usually place 20-40 simple tasks, 5-10 tasks of medium difficulty, or 1-2 complex tasks on a single page.

 - Use smart mixing.
 The algorithm will distribute training, control tasks, and main tasks across the page on its own.

 - Check the tasks in the pool preview.
-Make sure they are displayed correctly and it doesn't take too long to complete a single task page.
+Make sure they are displayed correctly and it doesn't take too long to complete a single task suite.

 Mistakes in quality control settings

 - There are no performer filters and tasks are available even to users who can't complete them.